getappmap/appmap-js/docs/reference/appmap-java.md

 You can use the Java function `com.appland.appmap.record.Recording#record` to record a specific span of code.
 With this method, you can control exactly what code is recorded, and where the recording is saved.

-This code snippet illustrates how to use the `record()` function to record a block of code, and then write the AppMap data to a file:
+This code snippet illustrates how to use the `record()` function to record a block of code, and then write the AppMap Data to a file:

 ```java
 final Recorder recorder = Recorder.getInstance();